Tipser/slate/source/includes/_amp_snippet.md

 Due to the limitations of AMP format, AMP snippet is limited in functionality compared to Tipser Widget.

 Significant limitations:
-- only a colection of products can be displayed, no way to display a single product (if this is your need, then you can create a Tipser collection with just a single product)
+- even if you need to display only one product, please create a Tipser collection with just one product
 - there is no support for an interactive shopping cart icon
 - the checkout process is finalized after a redirect to tipser.com page (no way to keep the user in the article)

-But despite those limitation, the basic E-commerce experience is sustained, allowing AMP articles to generate income.
+But despite those limitations, the basic shopping experience is sustained, allowing AMP articles to generate income from E-commerce.

 ## How to use it ##